ethereum/solidity-blog/_posts/2020-06-11-Solidity-0610-release-announcement.md

 [Solidity v0.6.10](https://github.com/ethereum/solidity/releases/tag/v0.6.10) fixes an important bug that was introduced in the previous release and adds error codes.

-Please upgrade if you are using internal library functions with calldata paramaters in connection with ``using for``.
+Please upgrade if you are using internal library functions with calldata parameters in connection with ``using for``.

 ## Important Bugfixes